My name is Rich. I like to talk about money.

 - Paid off our $280k mortgage in 6 years.

 - Flipped several houses in Washington D.C. to help me build income for real estate investing.

-- Have purchased several rental properties without using debt.
+- Have purchased twenty rental properties that are paid off.

 Let me tell you my story.